 Ashley Obscura is a Canadian-Mexican poet and publisher.
 She is the founder and managing editor of Metatron Press, publisher of edgy and evocative debut books and various online publishing projects.
 She is the author of the poetry collections Ambient Technology (Metatron Press, 2018) and I Am Here (Metatron Press, 2014), and a screenwriter of experimental video games: Oceanarium (Apocabliss Studios, 2020), Songs of the Lost (Manchester International Festival, 2019), and Museum of Symmetry (National Film Board of Canada, 2018).
 Recently, she was anthologized as one of the most influential female poets in Quebec over the past 20 years (Anthologie de la poésie contemporaine des femmes au Québec, Éditions du remue-ménage). alas, caramelos, notificaciones—a Spanish translation of her poetry—will be published by Socios Fundadores (Argentina) in 2021.
 She is currently working on her next collection of poetry, Boca, with award-winning poet Roo Borson (Governor General's Literary Award, Griffin Poetry Prize).
 Her poetry has been translated, anthologized, and published in Canada, the United States, Mexico, Argentina, Peru, Spain, Romania, and Germany.

-"I Can't Not Do This" is part of our new interview series spotlighting the creative, experimental, often brief, often shoestring, and always underreported-upon projects of indie lit.
-Read previous conversations in this series here.
+"I Can't Not Do This" is part of our interview series spotlighting the creative, experimental, often brief, often shoestring, and always underreported-upon projects in the independent publishing community.
+Read more Indie Lit conversations here.